create a Native American diorama with legos and creativity US history 7th Texas history

 creating a native texan project

-It also means when I’m writing this episode post (I was listening to a video on Star Trek: Discovery and they kept saying episode), a year and a half later, I don’t remember what each LEGO picture represented.
-Luckily I videotaped each of their presentations because otherwise, I wouldn’t have known the grouping of three stormtroopers and one Minecraft figure represented the tribal chiefs and the medicine man.
+It also means that when I’m writing this episode post (I was listening to a video on Star Trek: Discovery, and they kept saying episode), a year and a half later, I don’t remember what each LEGO picture represented.
+Luckily, I videotaped each of their presentations because otherwise, I wouldn’t have known the grouping of three stormtroopers and one Minecraft figure represented the tribal chiefs and the medicine man.

 Giving our Native American Presentations